hwipl/nuqql/README.md

 ### Adding purpled accounts

 If you have not done already, you need to add your instant messaging accounts in purpled (see also the purpled documentation).
-You can do this from nuqql with the following steps:
+You can do this from *nuqql* with the following steps:

-* Start nuqql.
+* Start *nuqql*.
-* Enter the command window with the `:` key (in the command window, send the following commands to purpled with the `CTRL-X` key combination).
+* Enter the conversation with the purpled back-end by pressing the `ENTER` key on the `{purpled}` entry in the Conversation List.
-* Add your accounts in the command window:
+* Add your accounts (note: send the following commands to purpled with the `CTRL-X` key combination):
   * for example, you can add a jabber account with this command:
     `account add xmpp user@jabber-server.com users_password`
 * List your accounts with the command: `account list`